Sea Lions of the Galapagos: Reception

 Sean Boelman of Fandom Wire praised the film for its wonderment and natural beauty, stating its "a fun and educational ride for families".
-Marshal Knight of Laughing Place gave a positive review, summarizing that is a "return to form for Disneynature".
+Marshal Knight of Laughing Place gave a positive review, summarizing that the film is a "return to form for Disneynature".
 DeVonne Goode of Parents praised the visuals, commenting that "the shots the camera crew were able to get are truly magical".
 Roger Palmer of Whatsondisneyplus.com also gave a positive review, highlighting the film's "beautiful" cinematography.

 Tyler Collins of Flamborough Today, further praised the film, claiming it "is probably Disneynature's most exciting movie since 2020's Dolphin Reef, and possibly one of the best ever".
 Preston Barta of Denton Record-Chronicle gave the film a 4/5 star rating, summarizing that "with Fraser's affable guidance, it transforms from mere entertainment into a gentle nudge toward environmental stewardship.
 We leave not just entertained but inspired, armed with fresh awe for both the sea lions of today and the ecological tapestry from which they spring."
 J. Kelly Nestruck of The Globe and Mail praised the "amazing action sequence involving sharks, sea lions, pelicans and fish all in a high-speed, food-chain chase".
 Jennifer Green of Common Sense Media rated the film 4 out of 5 stars, praising the film for its "gorgeous cinematography, epic storytelling, and a memorable celebrity voiceover".